elk-audio/elk-docs/documents/getting_started_with_development_kit_elk_pi_hardware.md

 ## 5. Powering Down

-When developing for the board, the SD card is mounted for both and reading and writing, so do not just pull the power cord on the Rasberry Pi when you want to turn it off, or you risk corrupting the file-system!
+When developing for the board, the SD card is mounted for both and reading and writing, so do not just pull the power cord on the Rasberry Pi when you want to turn it off, or you risk corrupting the file-system, meaning possible loss of data, and re-flashing the card!

 Instead, type the following commands: